breakfastquay/rubberband/README.md

     -DPROCESS_SAMPLE_TYPE=float
     Select single precision for internal calculations.
 The default is double precision.
-Consider using for mobile architectures with slower double-precision support.
+Consider in conjunction with single-precision KissFFT for mobile architectures with slower double-precision support.

     -DUSE_POMMIER_MATHFUN
     Select the Julien Pommier implementations of trig functions for ARM